 I’ve only been to the reserve on Sunday mornings, starting my walks at around 9am.
 It’s pretty quiet at this time (for summer I’d suggest getting there earlier).
 Despite the general lack of people at 9am, as well as trail walking solo, I feel perfectly safe here; you’ll run into the odd cyclist and fellow walker, but mostly it’s people-free – this changes abruptly from around 10:30am (when I’ve finished my walks the car park is full).
 All the trail walks start near Fish Eagle Dam – just follow the signs.
 I’ve done two different routes and both were just under 4km each.

-The first walk I did is marked with unidentifiable Yeti feet and takes you mostly along the spruit, which is also partially wooded.
-Doing this walk will make your soul soar (just don’t ask me what the route markings are supposed to be, is it a bird?
-Is it an otter?
-I’m going with Yeti, even though I don’t think he’s endemic to South Africa).
+The first walk I did is marked with frog feet and takes you mostly along the spruit, which is also partially wooded.
+Doing this walk will make your soul soar.

-The other walk I’ve done has bird-feet route markings (I’m confident it’s a bird), and it takes you past the Fish Eagle Dam, then along a reed/wetland area that has a few bird hides (expect poop and feathers, as well as plenty of African sacred ibis).
+The other walk I’ve done has bird-feet route markings and it takes you past the Fish Eagle Dam, then along a reed/wetland area that has a few bird hides (expect poop and feathers, as well as plenty of African sacred ibis).

 Along this route you’ll also come across abandoned bunkers, which were previously used for explosives testing.
 They add a Chernobyl vibe to the reserve.

 No dogs are allowed at the reserve.
-For more information visit the Modderfontein Nature Reserve website
+For more information go here.